NYC hospital shooter was looking for ex-colleague, sources say

 Helping the wounded: 'We carried him nine floors'

-Video from the scene showed employees and others coming out of the hospital's main entrance, their hands in the air, and crossing the street toward awaiting police officers.
+Video from the scene showed employees and others coming out of the hospital's main entrance, their hands in the air, and crossing the street toward waiting police officers.

 Hospital employee Gonzalo Corazo said he was at work when the shooting started just before 3 p.m.
 ET Friday.